Codecademy/docs/content/python/concepts/strings/terms/find/find.md

   - 'paths/analyze-data-with-python'
 ---

 The `.find()` string method takes in a substring (and optionally start/end index), returns the index number of the first occurrence of the substring inside a string.
+It is case sensitive.

 If the substring is not found, returns `-1`.